 Canopic jar lid

-Dodson, Aidan 1994.
-The canopic equipment of the kings of Egypt.
+Dodson, Aidan.
+(1994) The canopic equipment of kings of Egypt.
 Studies in Egyptology.
-London; New York: Kegan Paul International.
-Reisner, George Andrew 1967.
-Canopics: nos 4001–4740 and 4977–5033.
+London: Kegan Paul International.
+Reisner, George Andrew (1967) Catalogue général des antiquités égyptiennes du musée du Caire, Nos 4001–4740 and 4977–5033: Canopics.
 Catalogue général des antiquités égyptiennes du Musée du Caire.
-Le Caire: Institut français d'archéologie orientale.
+Cairo: Institut français d’archéologie orientale.

 - Box of Egyptian curios, beads, and 3 large scarabs.